lizaibeim/payment-system-project/README.md

 The generated session key is used to encrypt data during communication between the client and the server.
 However, the session key is the symmetric key, so if the data is intercepted by others, it may be decrypted by malicious individuals due to lower security compared to the asymmetric key.
 This problem will be solved with the following security mechanism.

-### ●	Encryption-with-Password Authentication Protocol
+### ●	Encryption with Password Authentication Protocol
 After construct the SSL authentication protocol, the server and client can trust each other under the premise that the communication between them are secure.

 For basic communication between server and client, it is encrypted first via AES with the session key.
 Besides the basic communication encryption, this program adopts RSA algorithm and SHA1 algorithm to encrypt the data.